Get Started

 By now, you’ve gone through the full journey: From installing and registering with Truebit to creating your first task locally, deploying it to the Truebit cloud, and obtaining a verifiable transcript.
 Now, it's time to see everything in action on a website.

-To demonstrate this, we’ve built a demo page that executes a verifiable Fibonacci computation.
+To demonstrate this, we’ve built a page that executes a verifiable Fibonacci computation.
 How does it work?
 The page calls the Truebit execution endpoint and retrieves the corresponding verification transcript.